Writing Poems

 A love heart on a Valentine’s card,

-- Acrostic: The first letter of each line spells out a word.
-Write a word down the left hand side of a page (e.g., your child’s name).
-Now think of a sentence for each letter that in which the first word starts with that letter and describes your child.[box]Ben
+• Acrostic: The first letter of each line spells out a word.
+Write a word down the left hand side of a page (e.g., the student’s name).
+Now think of a sentence for each letter in which the first word starts with that letter and describes the student.
+You could introduce this as a class activity with everyone contributing (perhaps using your own name) and then have students do the activity independently or in pairs.

 Best friend you could ever have,